MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

   In Azure Synapse, a similar effect can be achieved by use of partitioning or use of other indexes.

 - **Materialized views:** Netezza supports materialized views and recommends that one or more of these is created over large tables that have many columns where only a few of those columns are regularly used in queries.
 Materialized views are automatically maintained by the system when data in the base table is updates.
-As of May 2019, Microsoft has announced that Azure Synapse will support materialized views with the same functionality as Netezza.
-This feature is now available in preview.
+Azure Synapse will support materialized views with the same functionality as Netezza (now available in preview).

 - **Netezza data type mapping:** Most Netezza data types have a direct equivalent in the Azure Synapse.
 Below is a table that shows these data types together with the recommended approach for mapping these.